-The best and most productive interactions are 1-on-1.
-With modern tools like Zoom, Skype, and Hangouts, distributed teams can and should collaborate face-to-face over distances and time zones.
+The best and most productive interactions are one on one.
+With modern tools like Zoom, Skype, and Hangouts, distributed teams can and should collaborate face to face over distances and time zones.

 If there’s one Agile rule that stands above all the rest, it’s that progress is measured not by models, analysis, or flowcharts... but by a real, live, functioning product.

 The essence here is continuity.
 Agile is about ongoing exertion, not one-time spurts.
 When successfully employed, its processes facilitate workflows that are consistent and sustainable over the long term.

 Undeniably, Agile puts a premium on rapid development, but not at the expense of good design and technical quality.
 A mediocre product won’t fully meet user needs no matter how fast it gets delivered.

 Agile defines this as “the art of maximizing the amount of work not done.”
 This means, among other things, eliminating outmoded procedures, favoring automation over manual processes, using macro libraries where available, and in general, taking the most direct route to each given objective.

 Good developers work best when they feel ownership in the work product.
 The key enabler rests with management.
 Higher-ups must trust the team to organize its efforts, consult with business stakeholders, and dive into coding—free from over-control or micro-management.